There are these sayings

 I am an over 60 woman and I know I look at fashion a lot different now than I did 20 years ago.
 My advice is step out of your comfort zone.
 I think sometimes we find a “formula” that works and instead of trying new things we stay with the tried and true.
 There is nothing wrong with tried and true but you have to add to it to look fresh and vibrant.
 My body and shape have changed over the years but my mind still feels like I am 30. lol

-Daughters’ answers on fashion over 40
+Daughters on fashion trends to try over 40

 Jodie, the 50’s model at Jodie’s Touch of Style: